profchiso/softalliance-assessment/README.md

 - The required `env` variables are also in the **sample.env.txt** file in the root directory of the project

+- The `photo` field must be sent as a base64 encoded string when making a `POST` request to the endpoint

 - For further classification, reach me via my **[email](mailto:okoriechinedusunday@gmail.com)**